liuqivandy/scRNABatchQC/README.md

 ## Example 2:

 Check the quality of six seminiferous tubule (ST) datasets of murine spermatogenesis from GEO (GSE112393), each dataset has 25,000 genes and 2,600~5,500 cells

-A report named "report.html" will be generated in your working directory
+A QC report named "report.html" will be generated in your working directory

 ```
 library(scRNABatchQC)